 We recommend ZenBusiness as the Best LLC Service for 2023

 Your business name is your business identity, so choose one that encapsulates your objectives, services, and mission in just a few words.
 You probably want a name that’s short and easy to remember, since much of your business, and your initial business in particular, will come from word-of-mouth referrals.

 Here are some ideas for brainstorming your business name:

 Once you have a few potential names, check the Tennessee secretary of state website to confirm they are available to register.
+Here’s how to do a Tennessee business entity search.
 You should also confirm that the name you want to register conforms to Tennessee regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Tennessee LLC with any government agency.
 Your name also cannot include words like bank, insurance, university, (or any similar names) without approval from certain state authorities.

 Additionally, your name must be distinguishable from all other business names in the state, and cannot imply that you are involved in any unlawful activity.
 Finally, your name cannot falsely imply that your LLC is organized as, affiliated with, or sponsored by any fraternal, veterans’, service, religious, charitable, or professional organization.

 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.